BrentSeidel/BBS-BBB-Ada/README.md

 testing a pin.
 This uses the /sys filesystem interface and this is not particularly high performance.
 It should be adequate for lighting indicators or checking the state of switches.

+## PWM
+This is an object oriented interface to the PWM controllers.
+The BeagleBone Black processor has 8 PWM controllers.
+Due to the lack of a pinmux structure for P8_28, one of the PWMs is not really usable.
+The interface allows control of the period (or rate) and the time high (or duty cycle) of the PWM output.